Murdered teacher’s family hit out at killers who refuse to face justice in court

 Ms Islam branded the justice system “outdated” as she welcomed the news criminals will be forced into the dock to hear their sentence under new plans announced by Rishi Sunak last month.

-Ms Nessa was brutally killed by garage worker Koci Selamaj, 36, in a random attack while she was walking through Cator Park in Kidbrooke, south London, on 17 September, 2021.
+Ms Nessa was brutally killed by garage worker Koci Selamaj, 36, in a random attack while she was walking through Cator Park in Kidbrooke, southeast London, on 17 September 2021.

-During an Old Bailey appearance, Selamaj pleaded guilty to the sexually-motivated killing but refused to attend court on the date of his sentencing in April last year.
+During an Old Bailey appearance, Selamaj pleaded guilty to the sexually motivated killing but refused to attend court on the date of his sentencing in April last year.

 As a result, Ms Islam and her family were unable to see him jailed and were forced to listen through the harrowing details of Ms Nessa’s death without him sitting in the dock.